m50d/m50d.github.com/_posts/2013-07-31-you-could-have-invented-validation.markdown

            e
    }

 Even with only two uses, we're clearly heading towards a pyramid of doom.
+Some Go advocates suggest moving the error branches as early as possible, using short-circuit return to leave the function in the error case, leaving the rest of the body to handle only the success path.